Max Muncy Player Props: Dodgers vs. Padres

 Max Muncy At The Plate

-- Muncy leads Los Angeles with 22 hits and an OBP of .408 this season.
+- Muncy has 22 hits and an OBP of .398, both of which lead Los Angeles hitters this season.

-- Among the qualifying hitters in baseball, he ranks 114th in batting average, 11th in on-base percentage, and first in slugging.
+- Among the qualified hitters in MLB play, he ranks 132nd in batting average, 16th in on-base percentage, and third in slugging.

-- In 42.9% of his games this year, Muncy has notched at least one RBI.
-In five of those games (17.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- In 44.8% of his games this season, Muncy has notched at least one RBI.
+In five of those games (17.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.